New! The best of Michelle's Knit-Along Designs...

 April 27, 2017

 The pattern will be released in four weekly installments, so each Thursday the next part of the pattern is revealed.
 Thus the mystery!
-This KAL will start on Thursday, April 6th and continue on the 13th, 20th and 27th
+This KAL started on Thursday, April 6th and continue on the 13th, 20th and 27th

 The pattern and videos will be available at KnitPurlHunter.com/KAL where you can post questions as well.
 You can also connect via the Knit Purl Hunter Ravelry group.
 Questions are typically answered daily.
 The video lessons along with the forums let knitters of all skill levels participate and get whatever help they need.
 It's like having a knitting tutor 24/7!